 That being said, the same email best practices applied to any type of email marketing still apply to healthcare-specific email marketing, but there are a few things to keep in mind to make sure your email remains HIPAA compliant.

-For example, avoid any use of your contacts’ personal information even so much as their first name.
+- Avoid any use of your contacts’ personal information — even so much as their first name.
 Keep the message general and inclusive.

-Also, avoid any indication you’re marketing to a person or trying to “sell” them something.
-Stick to purely providing information and leave the next step up to the person on the receiving end.
+- Shy away from trying to “sell” them something, or any indication you’re marketing to them.
+Stick to purely providing information.
+Leave the next step up to the person receiving your email.

 Learn More About Healthcare Email Marketing